priyamm/devcomment/README.md

 # devcomment
 A Collection of comments added by Developers worth to be noticed.

+Submit a PR for any witty comment you came across.

 ---
 ```
 // When I wrote this, only God and I understood what I was doing